Employer of Record (EOR) vs. Staffing Agency: Which One is Right for Your Business?

 What is a staffing agency?

-A staffing agency primarily focuses on temporary or contract hires.
-Staffing agencies source and recruit workers for a company, often handling short-term or specialised job placements.
-While they do take care of payroll for the workers they place, staffing agencies usually don’t cover compliance, benefits, or long-term employee management in the same way an EOR does.
+A Staffing Agency primarily focuses on temporary or contract hires.
+Staffing Agencies source and recruit workers for a company, often handling short-term or specialised job placements.
+While they do take care of payroll for the workers they place, Staffing Agencies usually don’t cover compliance, benefits, or long-term employee management in the same way an EOR does.

 Staffing agencies establish relationships with job seekers.
 They collect resumes and relevant documents through online portals, email, or in-person meetings.
-When suitable job opportunities arise, staffing agencies match qualified candidates to available positions. f a job offer is extended, the staffing agency assists with the negotiation process, ensuring the interests of both parties are considered.
+When suitable job opportunities arise, staffing agencies match qualified candidates to available positions.
+If a job offer is extended, the staffing agency assists with the negotiation process, ensuring the interests of both parties are considered.

 Pros and cons of a staffing agency